paulmelis/blender-ply-import/readme.md

 ## Notes

-- Make sure that the version of numpy used for compiling the readply extension has the same API version as the one used in Blender.
+- Make sure that the version of NumPy used for compiling the readply extension has the same API version as the one that is used by Blender (the official binary distributions of Blender include a version of NumPy)
-- The extension module can be compiled for both Python 2.x and 3.x, even though Blender always uses Python 3.x (at least, modern versions of Blender do ;-)).
+- The `readply` extension module can be compiled for both Python 2.x and 3.x, even though Blender uses Python 3.x
-- Texture coordinates may be stored in s+t or u+v vertex fields
+- Texture coordinates may be stored in s+t or u+v vertex fields, depending on what property names the PLY file being read uses

 ## Bugs

 - Polygons with more than 4 vertices are not currently supported and will screw up the resulting 3D model
-- It is assumed that the PLY file has vertex coordinates defined in x, y and z order (the PLY header allows properties in any order).
+- It is assumed that if the PLY file includes vertex coordinates they are defined in x, y and z order (the PLY header allows properties in any order).